ddev/ddev.com/src/content/blog/expanding-ddev-maintainer-team.md

 **Randy is not forever**: Although I love DDEV and its community we are all finite, so the time will come that I either temporarily or permanently can’t carry on.
 That means we need a strong maintainer presence besides me.
 (In fact in the short term I plan to be bike touring in Patagonia in December 2023 and January 2024 with limited access to the internet.)

-**The community and its needs are growing**: More CMSs have adopted DDEV as their go-to local development environment.
+**The community and its needs are growing**: More CMSs have adopted DDEV as their go-to local development environment (Silverstripe this year, Craft CMS last year, etc.).
 That means we have new and different users with new and different needs.
 What fun!
 So great!
 But this will eventually strain our current abilities to support.

 ### What is DDEV’s Current Funding Situation and What are the Goals?